-ISA (UK) 260 Communication with Those Charged with Governance, ISA (UK) 265 Communicating Deficiencies In Internal Control To Those Charged With Governance And Management and other ISAs specifically require us to communicate the following:
+ISA (UK) 260 Communication with Those Charged with Governance, ISA (UK) 265 Communicating Deficiencies In Internal Control To Those Charged With Governance And Management and other ISAs (UK) specifically require us to communicate the following:

 Required communication Where addressed Our responsibilities in relation to the financial statement audit and those of management and Those Charged with Governance.
 Audit Strategy Memorandum The planned scope and timing of the audit including any limitations, specifically including with respect to significant risks.
-Audit Strategy Memorandum With respect to misstatements:Uncorrected misstatements and their effect on our audit opinion; Audit Completion Report The effect of uncorrected misstatements related to prior periods; A request that any uncorrected misstatement is corrected; and In writing, corrected misstatements that are significant.
-In writing, corrected misstatements that are significant.
-With respect to fraud communications: Audit completion Report and discussion at Audit and Governance Committee Enquiries of Those Charged With Governance to determine whether they have a knowledge of any actual, suspected or alleged fraud affecting the entity; Audit planning and clearance meetings Any fraud that we have identified or information we have obtained that indicates that fraud may exist; and A discussion of any other matters related to fraud.
+Audit Strategy Memorandum With respect to misstatements: Uncorrected misstatements and their effect on our audit opinion; The effect of uncorrected misstatements related to prior periods; A request that any uncorrected misstatement is corrected; and In writing, corrected misstatements that are significant.
+Audit Completion Report With respect to fraud communications: Inquiries with Those Charged With Governance to determine whether you have knowledge of any actual, suspected, or alleged fraud affecting the entity; Any fraud that we have identified or information we have obtained that indicates that fraud may exist; and A discussion of any other matters related to fraud.
+Audit Completion Report and discussion at Audit and Governance Committee meeting(s), audit planning meeting(s), and audit clearance meeting(s)

-Required communication Where addressed Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Non-disclosure by management; Inappropriate authorisation and approval of transactions; Disagreement over disclosures; Non-compliance with laws and regulations; and Difficulty in identifying the party that ultimately controls the entity.
-Audit Completion Report Significant findings from the audit including: Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures; Significant difficulties, if any, encountered during the audit; Significant matters, if any, arising from the audit that were discussed with management or were the subject of correspondence with management; Written representations that we are seeking; Expected modifications to the audit report; and Other matters, if any, significant to the oversight of the financial reporting process or otherwise identified in the course of the audit that we believe will be relevant to the Those Charged With Governance in the context of fulfilling their responsibilities.
-Audit Completion Report
+Required communication Where addressed Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Audit Completion Report Non-disclosure by management; Inappropriate authorisation and approval of transactions; Disagreement over disclosures; Non-compliance with laws and regulations; and Difficulty in identifying the party that ultimately controls the entity.
+Significant findings from the audit including: Audit Completion Report Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures; Significant difficulties, if any, encountered during the audit; Significant matters, if any, arising from the audit that were discussed with management or were the subject of correspondence with management; Written representations that we are seeking; Expected modifications to the audit report; and • Other matters, if any, significant to the oversight of the financial reporting process or otherwise identified in the course of the audit that we believe will be relevant to the Council or Those Charged With Governance in the context of fulfilling your responsibilities.